Giratena/Succubus-Duel-English-Translation/README.md

 3. When you visit the Inn in the game, the card description text will copy to your clipboard.
 4. Paste the clipboard text in the the "\<Card id>".txt
 5. The text can now be translated!
+> Note: Some text references other cards.
+In this case you must replace them with their card number eg. {%%10028}.
+Some effect descriptions that are wrapped in () must also be removed beforehand.